Cornell-Tech-Urban-Tech-Hub/horizon-scan-2024-dev/src/content/markdown/page-about.md

 _UPDATE TEXT_

-The Future of Urban Tech is an ongoing effort initiated in 2020-1 by the Urban Tech Hub of the Jacobs Technion-Cornell Institute at Cornell Tech.
+Intelligence for Climate Adaptation is an ongoing effort initiated in 2020-1 by the Urban Tech Hub of the Jacobs Technion-Cornell Institute at Cornell Tech.
 The purpose of this project is to provide a curated body of knowledge on anticipated scientific discoveries and applied technology innovations of interest to urban engineers.

 ## Team